omega7711/omega7711/README.md

 ## My Projects
 - I'm creating a Minecraft Server with a friend
 - I'm creating a website for this Server
-- I'm Developer on the Minecraft Server [Derycube](https://derycube.fr/)